thetnaing-dh/Myanmar-Unicode-Typing-Tutor/README.md

 4. Follow the on-screen hand position guide
 5. Type the text shown as correctly and carefully as possible
 6. Review results (WPM, accuracy, errors) after completing the lesson

 ## Viewing Reports
-1.Navigate to the "Setup" section
+1. Navigate to the "Setup" section
-2.Click view students results
+2. Click view students results

+## Acknowledgments
+* Myanmar Unicode and Language Committee for language resources
+* Contributors and testers who helped improve the application
+* Open-source libraries that made this project possible